GecRaf/GecRaf/README.md

 ### Hi there! 👋

- - Currently studing Computer Science at Instituto Superior de Engenharia de Coimbra
+ - Currently studying Computer Science at Instituto Superior de Engenharia de Coimbra

 ## More about me